Courses

 HTBA

-This is the third of three didactic courses designed to enable students to develop the necessary knowledge base and problem-solving skills for primary care practice as nurse practitioners.
-Classes focus on health promotion and maintenance, and assessment, differential diagnoses, and evidence-based management of acute and chronic conditions for patients from adolescence to senescence, highlighting management of patients with complex comorbid conditions.
-Required of all adult/gerontology primary care and family nurse practitioner students in the final year.
-Taken concurrently with NURS 7070.
-Prerequisites: NURS 7030, NURS 7040, and NURS 7050.
-2 Course cr
+This course is the first of two courses in the fall term of the final specialty year that builds on existing primary care knowledge and problem-solving skills for primary care practice.
+Advanced primary care concepts are explored with a focus on health promotion and maintenance, assessment, differential diagnoses, and evidence-based management of acute and chronic conditions for patients from adolescence to senescence, highlighting management of patients with co-morbid conditions.
+Required course for all family, adult-gerontology primary care, women's health nurse practitioner and midwifery students in the final year of specialization.
+Prerequisites: NURS 7020, NURS 7030, and NURS 7040.
+1 Course cr

 This clinical course builds upon the experiences gained in NURS 7050 and provides students further opportunity to develop advanced nursing skills, clinical judgment, and evidence-based patient management strategies necessary to manage common acute and chronic health care conditions.
 Students participate in designated weekly primary care clinical experiences arranged by faculty.
 In addition, students meet weekly for a ninety-minute clinical conference that is held concurrently with clinical practice.
 Clinical seminar discussions for family nurse practitioner students focus on family-centered care and providing care for patients across the lifespan.
 Clinical seminar discussions for all other students focus on providing patient-centered care for patients from adolescence to senescence.
 Clinical conference serves as a forum for students to present and discuss cases and explore issues encountered in clinical practice.
 Required of all adult/gerontology primary care and family nurse practitioner students in the final year.
 Eight to sixteen hours of clinical practice per week (fifteen weeks), and one and one-half hours of clinical conference per week.
 Prerequisite (or concurrent with): NURS 7050.
 6 Course cr